SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/selection-how-to-search.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
 title: How to Search using Find Selections
 description: Details what new selections are, and how to work with them in code.
-author: {AnthonyYates}             # Your GitHub alias.
+author: {AnthonyYates}
-keywords: Selection, Find, Search so.topic: howto                      # article, howto, reference, concept, guide

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: online, onsite                    # cloud or onsite so.client: netserver                        # online, web, or win
+keywords: Selection, Find, Search so.topic: howto so.envir: online, onsite so.client: netserver                        # online, web, or win
 ---